Condensation of area quanta ensembles with quantum statistics in Schwarzschild spacetimes

 \subsection{Boson distributions}

-To match the regime of validity of the Bekenstin Hawking entropy we need to find the distributions for large area black holes (in the Planckian sense).
+To match the regime of validity of the Bekenstein-Hawking entropy we need to find the distributions for large area black holes (in the Planckian sense).
 For readers less interested in the details, the result is given in equation (\ref{bentropyfinal}).

 The boson partition function is

 where the sum is over integer $j$.
 The grand potential becomes

 The average number of particles is